Web Player API

 Returns the ending frame of the current composition's playback range.

-const endFrame = app.getEndFrame();
+const endFrame = player.getEndFrame();

 getFPS() → number